Florești District

 Florești is a district (raion) in the north-east of Moldova, with the administrative center at Florești.
 The other major cities are Ghindeşti and Mărculeşti.
-As of 1 January 2011, its population was 90,000.
+In the 2024 Moldovan census, its population was 53,264.

 History

 Localities with the oldest documentary attestation of the district are: Cuhureștii de Sus, Cuhureștii de Jos, Cunicea documented on 20 December 1437.
 The fifteenth to seventeenth centuries in the region were marked by continued development of trade and the local economy, and a significant increase in the population.
 Floresti itself is first documented on 20 August 1588.
 The eighteenth century was marked by economic decline of the region because of the constant wars waged by the regional powers: Polish–Lithuanian Commonwealth, Ottoman Empire, Russian Empire.
 In 1812 the region was occupied by the Russian Empire, and besides the local Population of Moldovans, many Ukrainians and Russians settled here.
 In 1870 is certified as fair Floresti voloste center.
 After the collapse of Russian Empire in 1917, Bessarabia formed a union with Romania.
 In 1940 Basarabia it is again occupied by the USSR after the Molotov–Ribbentrop pact.
 In 1944–1991 Glodeni district in the center became the composition of the MSSR.
 In 1991 as a result of the proclamation of Independence of Moldova, part of the Soroca County (1991–2003), and in 2003 became administrative unit of Moldova.